backupbrew/switchbrew/SPL services.md

 It will break instead of just force-exiting the process which is what happens on retail.

-Kernel uses id12 when setting up the available RAM size.
+Kernel reads id12 when setting up memory-related code.
 If bit0 is set, it will memset various allocated memory-regions with 0x58, 0x59, 0x5A ('X', 'Y', 'Z') instead of zero.
 This allows Nintendo devs to find uninitialized memory bugs.
+If bit17-16 is 0b01, the kernel assumes 6GB of DRAM instead of 4GB.

 ## GenerateAesKek